Individualized Treatment Allocation in Sequential Network Games: Lemma and Proposition

 \end{proof}

-\begin{subsection}{Proof of Proposition \ref{prounimax}} Under Assumptions \ref{assumpundir} to \ref{asssp}, the optimization for $\tilde{\mu}$ has a unique maximizer and the iteration procedure of Algorithm \ref{almu} converges to this maximizer. \begin{proof} To prove the existence of a unique maximizer, we need to show that two conditions are satisfied. \begin{itemize} \item[1.]
+\begin{subsection}{Proof of Proposition \ref{prounimax}} \begin{proof} We first show that any maximizer is a solution of the first conditions by checking the following two conditions are satisfied. \begin{itemize} \item[1.]
 The objective function is continuous and differentiable in the interior. \item[2.]
 The boundary point cannot be a global optimum. \end{itemize} Since our objective function is the sum of linear terms, quadratic functions and logarithmic functions, the first condition is trivially satisfied.
 To check the second condition, we need to verify that the derivative is positive at $\mu^Q_i=0$ and is negative at $\mu^Q_i=1$.
 The derivative is:

 When $\mu^Q_i=0$,

 When $\mu^Q_i=1$,

 Since all of the elements in $\theta_0+\theta_1d_i+X_i'\theta_2+X_i'\theta_3d_i+A_N\sum_{j=1}^N\theta_4m_{ij}G_{ij}d_j+A_N\sum_{j=1}^Nm_{ij}G_{ij}(\theta_5+\theta_6d_id_j)\mu^Q_j$ are bounded,